Shakiba97/M2SVCC/README.md

 ![Deployment at Mcity physical automated vehicle testbed, University of Michigan](Slides/Screencast-from-2024-07-09-12-28-35.gif)

 #### Performance Metrics:
+Results are written to `Results/` at the end of each simulation run.
+Metrics include:

+- Total and per-mode loss time, waiting time, and queue length (vehicles, pedestrians, cyclists)
+- Fuel and energy consumption by vehicle type (ICE, EV)
+- Traffic conflict counts (safety metric)

 evaluated performance in simulation and real-world deployment (Mcity testbed), achieving >25% improvement in system efficiency:
 <table>
   <tr>